 Next edition: June 25th – June 27th, 2020

-There are numerous music festivals in Bosnia and Herzegovina but none is more popular that Mostar Summer Fest.
+There are numerous music festivals in Bosnia and Herzegovina but none is more popular than Mostar Summer Fest.
 Started 8 years ago, it features mostly regional artists that play all kinds of music.
-This charming music festival is not large in size but you can hear the biggest names of Balkan music there: Serbian rappers Bad Copy, Croatian band Prljavo Kazalište, and various up and coming DJs.
+This charming music festival is not large in size but you can hear the biggest names of Balkan music there: Serbian rappers Bad Copy, Croatian band Prljavo Kazalište, and various up-and-coming DJs.

 Lake Jarun, Zagreb, Croatia